 - In spite of being a Cold Sniper during her actual deployment, Riza Hawkeye from Fullmetal Alchemist almost exclusively favored her semiautomatic sidearm throughout the series, fired "Weaver style."

-- The various James Bond movies almost always arm Bond with his trusty handgun, usually a Walther PPK.
-This makes more sense for a spy, who would want to use a subtle, concealable weapon.
+- The various James Bond movies almost always arm Bond with his trusty handgun, usually the iconic Walther PPK.
+Although he briefly used the bigger P99, he switched back to the tinier PPK.
+This makes more sense for a spy, who would want to use a subtle, concealable weapon when undercover or defending themselves.
 Of course, since when did James Bond care about subtlety?

 - Die Hard